Last chance for investors to jump on UDZ tax breaks

 “We have some thriving pockets of urban renewal in this city, many of which are UDZs,” he says.
 “A quality property by a trustworthy developer in any of these areas could easily be one of the smartest investments a buyer ever makes.”

-Rawson Developers currently has two UDZ developments on the market.
-Madison Place and The Winchester are both located in Observatory – a prime example of the type of thriving community successful urban renewal projects create.
+Rawson Developers currently has one UDZ development on the market.
+The Winchester is located in Observatory – a prime example of the type of thriving community successful urban renewal projects create.

 The City of Cape Town has two Urban Development Zones.